princefishthrower/chrisfrew.in/src/pages/getting-started-in-2018-with-magento-apache-and-php/index.md

 Now we need to make some changes to `httpd.conf`.

-Ensure that the PHP module points to the homebrew version of PHP (not the system version, which doesn't have `mcrypt` and `intl`)! and not commented out:
+Ensure that the PHP module points to the Homebrew version of PHP (not the system version, which doesn't have `mcrypt` and `intl`)! and not commented out:

 ```
 LoadModule php7_module /usr/local/opt/php@7.1/lib/httpd/modules/libphp7.so